elm-tooling/elm-vim/README.md

 Add `"coc.preferences.formatOnSaveFiletypes": ["elm"]` to `coc-settings.json`.

+### "CoC or the language server is not working.
+How can I debug?"

+With CoC you can use `:CocInfo` to see all client/server messages.
+Set [`elmLS.trace.server`](https://github.com/elm-tooling/elm-language-client-vscode#extension-settings) to `verbose`.
+Make sure you're using a valid elm project with an `elm.json` file or verify behavior with [`elm-spa-example`](https://github.com/rtfeldman/elm-spa-example/).

 ### "CoC shows only first lines of error message in floating window"

 CoC uses floating windows to display diagnostics (error messages).
 By default only the first 8 lines are shown.